 Should you be familiar with Logic Pro X, but be wanting to try something free before purchasing, this is a great option.

-While you can technically get Logic Pro X working on Windows, we recommend just learning a new DAW and not having to do deal with the hassle of doing so.
+While you can technically get Logic Pro X for Windows, we recommend just learning a new DAW and not having to do deal with the hassle of doing so.

-Should you choose the alternative route, we are confident in the ones that we have displayed for you.
+Should you choose the alternative route for Logic Pro X for Windows, we are confident in the ones that we have displayed for you.

 Our current favorite is Cubase for overall performance followed by Reaper as Reaper will look and feel very similar to Logic Pro X.